surabhisinha31/Prototype_LinkedIn/README.md

 • The project includes 7 charts to give better understanding to recruiters and users about the jobs posted and the profile info.

+# Setup & Run To run the application fork and clone the repository,
+# backend setups
-Setup & Run To run the application, fork and clone the repository, cd into the homeaway-backend directory, then run the following commands to setup & start the server:
+cd into the linkedin-backend directory, then run the following commands to setup & start the server:

-$ npm install
-# install required libraries
+$ npm install  : install required libraries

-$ npm start
-# start the backend server on port 3001
+$ npm start  : start the backend server on port 3001

 cd into the kaka_backend directory, then run the following commands to setup & start the server:

-$ npm install
-# install required libraries
+$ npm install : install required libraries

-$ npm start
-# start the kafka
+$ npm start : start the kafka

+# frontend setups
 cd into the linkedin-frontend directory, then run the following commands to setup & start the server:

-$ npm install
-# install required libraries
+$ npm install  : install required libraries

 $ npm start # start the server on port 3000